MinchinWeb/seafoam/README.rst

 Requirements
 ============

-``Minchin dot ca`` requires Pelican and the ``image_process`` plugin.
-This can be manually installed with pip:
+``Minchin dot ca`` requires Pelican and the ``image_process`` and the ``jinja filters`` plugin.
+If the theme is installed from pip, these should be automatically installed.
+If needed they can be manually installed with pip:

 .. code-block:: sh

+   pip install pelican
-   pip install pelican minchin.pelican.plugins.image_process
+   pip install minchin.pelican.plugins.image_process
+   pip install minchin.pelican.jinja_filters

 Additional Settings